danieljharvey/functional-programming-is-boring/slides/lesson3-optics.md

-# Part 6
+# Part 3

 ## Optics

-So last time we looked at `Reader`, which is a way of getting around all those variables we were dragging around.

-There's another cost of immutability we haven't yet talked about.
+Immutability makes everything a lot easier to reason about, and stops surprises, but there is a cost of immutability we haven't yet talked about.

 ## The good old days